evangervasio/triangular_arbitrage_fetcher/README.md

 optional as it will be obtained automatically.
 3. click on "Save Swaps" once every needed information is added to save the newly added fork on file.
 4. select the wanted fork and click on "Fetch Info" to fetch all required pair data.
 This process might require some time based on how big the dex is.
+Note: this needs to be done only one time for a single swap.

 **Fetch triangular arbitrage opportunities:**
 1. select the wanted Uniswap fork and click on "Fetch Arbitrage" to start the arbitrage fetching loop.